 A wealthy city, Bordeaux attracted people and investment from all over France.
 In less than a century, the population almost doubled, from 60,000 to 110,000 inhabitants.

 The city was improved and modernised.
 The Triumphal Arch of Aquitaine (today “Place de la Victoire”) and the majestic Opera and Grand Theatre were built.
-Gardens and public space were created.
-Town houses, courtyards and alleys gave it a wealthy, bourgeois and classical appearance which explains why, nowadays, Bordeaux is listed on the List Heritage of UNESCO.
+Gardens and public spaces were created.
+Townhouses, courtyards and alleys gave it a wealthy, bourgeois and classical appearance which explains why, nowadays, Bordeaux is listed on the List Heritage of UNESCO.

 3. Bordeaux during the Age of Enlightenment and Revolution

-During the Revolution Bordeaux experienced difficulties when the Revolutionaries from Paris, the Montagnards, and their leader, Robespierre, began the Terreur (Reign of Terror) regime.
+During the French Revolution Bordeaux experienced difficulties when the Revolutionaries from Paris, the Montagnards, and their leader, Robespierre, began the Reign of Terror (la Terreur) regime.
 The Revolutionaries were split: the Montagnards, mostly in Paris, and the Girondins, from Bordeaux.
 Robespierre described the city as the “counter-revolution local”.
 Tallien, a Montagnard revolutionary, imposed the Terreur in Bordeaux.

-The 18th century ended in a recession which was accentuated by the Napoleonic wars.
+The 18th century ended in a recession that was accentuated by the Napoleonic wars.

 The 19th century: from Napoleon to the Third Republic